czyzi0/mlp/README.md

 ## Setup
 These instructions will help you get a copy of the project up and running.
 First clone repository then:

-- if you want to just use package, type:
+- if you want to just use package, then install it with:
   ```bash
   python setup.py install
   ```
 - if you want to run examples/develop package, install dependencies from `environment.yml` and install package in developer mode.
-For example you do that using `conda`:
+You can do that using `conda`:
   ```bash
   conda env create -f environment.yml
   conda activate mlp